FYSETC/FYSETC-SPIDER/README.md

 We have two pre-build firmwares for you  [klipper.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) and [klipper-UART0.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) (The differences between two firmware , you can check README [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper)).
 But it will be outdated as time pass.
 We will try to catch up with Klipper, but i recommend to build the firmware yourself.

-### Boot address 64k
+### Boot address 32k

-You can also choose `64k` boot address in Klipper.
+You can also choose `32k` boot address in Klipper.
 Then you need to flash the spider board bootloader first.
 The bootloader is in the folder named `bootloader` in this repo, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader).
 Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.

 ## 4.3 RRF

 **As RRF firmware requires more than 512KB of Flash space, the Spider equipped with 446 cannot meet its requirements.
-So Spider has another version dedicated to running RRF firmware, which uses STM32F407VGT6 MCU.**
+So it needs to disable some features to make it work, please check the README in firmware/RRF path.**

 # How to buy
 - [FYSETC](https://www.fysetc.com/products/pre-sale-fysetc-spider-v1-0-motherboard-32bit-controller-board-tmc2208-tmc2209-3d-printer-part-replace-skr-v1-3-for-voron?variant=39404109267119)